 memory.
-If you need icons.
-Explain how each image is connected to Shakespeare's 'Macbeth'.
-Try and do this from a look at your notes or a copy of the play to add a note, write it in a different colour so you can a your knowledge.
+If you need see the missing gaps each idea and why h I to look at your notes or a copy of the play to add a note, write it in a different colour so you can in your knowledge.
 Try not to just repeat the plot.
-Think about what Shakespeare is saying about is saying it.
-Sign
+Think about what Shakespeare is saying about e is saying it.
+Log Sa 7